Starting anything new can be challenging when it’s easier stay as you are.

 - A utility bill dated within the last 3 months as proof of address,

-- A pay slip, your last P60 or social services card as proof of your PPS number,
+- A pay slip or social services card as proof of your PPS number,

-- Full details and values of current and pre-existing pension benefits,
+- The current value of any pre-existing pension benefits,

 - Confirmation of investment choice and start date,

-- Full BIC & IBAN payment details along with signed direct debit mandate,
+- BIC & IBAN payment details on a signed direct debit mandate,

 - Signatures on application forms, suitability statements and compliance documents.